 Personally, I know we have filed honest returns, but because we are self-employed, I am holding on to our returns indefinitely.
 I have our returns and all supporting documents neatly filed in the cabinet.
 How long have you held on to your tax returns?

-- For our personal taxes, we keep a present year file for tax deduction documents, such as receipts for charitable contributions, mortgage tax payments, receipts for school and real estate taxes, Goodwill donations, etc. As we receive them, they are put into the file and at the end of the year, I have everything in one place.
+1. For our personal taxes, we keep a present year file for tax deduction documents, such as receipts for charitable contributions, mortgage tax payments, receipts for school and real estate taxes, Goodwill donations, etc. As we receive these documents, they are put into the file and at the end of the year, I have everything in one place.

 - Assets – with sub-files like your checking, savings, retirement, etc.